Do you feel like your Pinterest strategy isn’t bringing the results you need?

 Also, be very specific about what your pins are about.

 For instance, if you post a vegan chocolate cake recipe, don’t get sidetracked and talk about “kitchen” or “cooking”.
+Instead, only use closely related keywords you found in the previous step.

 7: Create images that generate clicks